varsharma-12/scenario-examples/kafka-k8s-CFK/intro.md

 ## What You'll Learn

 - Install and configure the Confluent for Kubernetes Operator
-- Deploy a production-ready Kafka cluster in KRaft mode
+- Deploy a  Kafka cluster in KRaft mode
 - Understand KRaft controller and broker roles
 - Create and manage Kafka topics
 - Produce and consume messages